Jon Berti Player Props: Marlins vs. Mariners

 Jon Berti At The Plate

-- Berti is batting .258 with five doubles, a triple, two home runs and 13 walks.
+- Berti has five doubles, a triple, two home runs and 13 walks while batting .258.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.